Select Page

 Video analysis of the target processes.

-The team will be expected to undertake (with help) video analyses exercises of their own process changeovers.
+The team will be expected to undertake (with help) video analysis exercises of their own process changeovers.

 It is critical that these recordings are done by the teams themselves and not by management or some third party.
 In this way they will begin to question why some practices are undertaken and start to see method inconsistencies between individuals and shifts.